BenitoJD/Agentic_AI/README.md

-## Multi-Agent Hackathon Stack
+## Performance Bottleneck Analyzer

+This application helps performance engineers quickly identify application bottlenecks from logs and metrics data.
+It uses generative AI to analyze log files and metrics, automatically detecting performance issues and providing actionable recommendations.

-This repo houses a hackathon-ready, multi-agent demo powered by FastAPI + LangGraph in `backend/` and a React + Vite control room in `frontend/`.
-Skill packs live under `backend/app/skillpacks` and describe the 25 industry workflows outlined in the brief.
+The stack is powered by FastAPI + LangGraph in `backend/` and a React + Vite interface in `frontend/`.

 ### Prerequisites